joelkariel/academic-kickstart/content/publication/ulez/index.md

 publication: ''
 publication_short: ''

 abstract: Policymakers around the world are exploring ways to tackle greenhouse gas emissions, but when evaluation focuses on narrow margins, policies can have unintended consequences.
-We exploit the phased introduction of London's Ultra-Low Emissions Zone (ULEZ) and a shift-share event study design to study how the ULEZ changes economic activity along all major margins.
-The phased introduction of the ULEZ affects who can drive into particular areas of London without paying a fee, affecting commuter-belt postcodes heterogeneously based on pre-existing economic choices.
-Affected individuals can react by purchasing ULEZ-compliant vehicles, switching to public transport, working from home, or changing the location of their home or employer.
-We estimate elasticities on all these margins.
-In preliminary work, we show that the initial introduction of the ULEZ had large, significant positive effects on the adoption of ultra-low emissions vehicles.
+We study the phased introduction of London's Ultra-Low Emissions Zone (ULEZ), a tax on highly-polluting vehicles.
+A simple model of location and commuting behaviour highlight four important margins of adjustment: vehicle investment, commuting mode, firm location and residential location.
+We study those four margins using an event study and regression discontinuity methods, and exploit the randomness of the precise borders and differential exposure of affected individuals based on their pre-existing commuting choices.
+We show the initial announcement of the ULEZ had large, significant positive effects on adoption of ultra-low emission vehicles.
+The policy had a positive effect on house prices within the zone.
+Individuals more exposed to the ULEZ used public transport more after the policy is introduced.
+Finally, we find that firms relocated outside the zone after the policy was announced.
+Within Greater London, response magnitudes on each margin vary substantially across space.

 # Summary.
 An optional shortened abstract.
 summary: